 • NEW: The search for Paris attacks suspect Salah Abdeslam has been extended to include the Netherlands, where Abdeslam had spent time in the past, a source close to the investigation told CNN.
 A spokesperson for the Dutch justice ministry told the news website NU.nl that the search had not expanded into the Netherlands.

 • NEW: Following the terror attacks in Paris, the FBI is closely monitoring dozens of people they think pose the highest threat of attempting to carry out a copycat attack in the United States, according to FBI Director James Comey and Attorney General Loretta Lynch told reporters.
 No relationship exists between the Paris attackers and anyone in the United States, they said.

-The investigation and the raids
+The investigation and the raid

 • Hasna Ait Boulahcen was the suicide-vest-clad woman killed during Wednesday’s raid on an apartment in the Paris suburb of Saint-Denis, official sources in France told CNN.
 Boulahcen, 26, was a relative of Abaaoud, the sources said.
 Friends of her family in their hometown of Aulnay-sous-Bois, on the northeastern outskirts of Paris, said she had lived there until recently.
 The Paris prosecutor’s office earlier told CNN that police were searching the home of the female suicide bomber’s mother there.

 • Multiple raids were conducted in Belgium in connection with Hadfi Bilal, a suicide bomber in last week’s Paris attacks, according to a statement from the Belgian federal prosecutor’s office.